-There is no refund of deposits due to a pilot canceling their trip with us.
+There is no refund of deposits due to a pilot cancelling their trip with us.
 However in extreme circumstances we will hold the deposit until the following year.
-There may however be a percentage of the deposit used for any costs incurred due to the cancellation, ie hotel room charges.
-Especially when late notice.
+There may however be a percentage of the deposit used for any costs incurred due to the cancellation, ie hotel room charges, especially when late notice.

 Is there a single room supplement?

 There is a single room supplement on rooms on all weeks.

 Please see the Booking page for all details as prices differ from area to area and scroll down to the accommodation part.

 What shall I bring with me?

 Please bring with you your insurance details plus BHPA or governing body's Paragliding license.
 We check on the first day that all pilots flying with us have repatriation and 3rd party insurance.